cwatson2/AutomatedThreats/AutomatedThreats-Ontology.md

 For skewing of digital advertisement metrics, where the metrics belong to a third party, see Click and Impression Fraud.

 #### Other Names and Terms
-Biasing KPIs;  Boosting friends, visitors, and likes; Complaint boosting; Metric and statistic skewing; Poll fraud; Skewing votes elections, polls, and consultations; Survey skewing; Rating/review skewing
+Biasing KPIs; Boosting friends, visitors, and likes; Click fraud; Complaint boosting; Election fraud; Hit count fraud; Metric and statistic skewing; Page impression fraud; Poll fraud; Poll skewing; Poll/voting subversion; Rating/review skewing; Search engine ranking skewing; Skewing consultations, elections, polls, rankings and votes; Survey skewing

 #### See Also
-* OAT-003 Click and Impression Fraud* OAT-017 Spamming* OAT-019 Fake Account Creation
+* OAT-003 Click and Impression Fraud* OAT-017 Spamming* OAT-019 Account Creation

 ### OAT-017 SpammingMalicious and/or more benign information addition, that appears in public or private content, databases or user messages.